mhdhusamtakaji/mhdhusamtakaji/README.md

 ## 👋 Welcome to My GitHub Profile!

-I am a **Full Stack Developer** and **Information Technology Engineer** based in Muscat, Oman.
+I am a **Full Stack Developer** and **Information Technology Engineer** based in Dubai, UAE.
 With a strong background in both backend and frontend development, I am passionate about creating scalable applications and enhancing user experiences.

 ### 📞 Contact Information
 - **Phone**: +971 505890129